Akramulhoq/flutter-assignment/README.md

 ```

 ## Task 2: "Run First App"

-- Created a new Flutter project using Android Studio.
+- Created a new Flutter project successfully using Android Studio.
-- Ran the default Flutter counter app on an emulator or physical device.
+- Ran the default Flutter counter app on an emulator and a physical device.
-- Verified that pressing the "+" button increases the counter.
+- Verified that the "+" button increments the counter correctly.
+- The app runs smoothly without any errors.